-Activists to Protest Santa Clara County Sheriff's Taser Request
+Activists Protest Santa Clara County Sheriff's Taser Request

-Criminal justice activists will rally today to protest Santa Clara County’s plans to arm jail deputies with Tasers.
-The assembly takes place at noon outside the Main Jail on Hedding and North San Pedro Streets.
+Criminal justice activists marched today to protest Santa Clara County’s plans to arm jail deputies with Tasers.
+The assembly outside the Main Jail included former inmates, their friends and family and other reform advocates, who called the Sheriff’s Office proposal dangerous and politically motivated.

 During the county’s budget hearings this past spring, Sheriff Laurie Smith asked for $45,000 to launch a pilot program to study the effectiveness of the electronic submission devices.
 The Board of Supervisors OK’d the request on condition that funds would be withheld until the Sheriff’s Office puts a sound policy in place.

 But inmate advocates worry that Tasers could lead to further abuse in the county’s troubled jails.
-The rally comes days away from the two-year anniversary of mentally ill inmate Michael Tyree, who was beaten to death by three jailers.
+Organizers made a point of holding the rally just days away from the two-year anniversary of the death of Michael Tyree, a mentally ill inmates who was beaten to death by three jailers.

-“Unfortunately, I don’t think the jails have a good track record,” said 34-year-old Jose Valle, who works for social justice nonprofit Silicon Valley De-Bug and is helping to organize today’s rally.
+“Unfortunately, I don’t think the jails have a good track record,” said 34-year-old Jose Valle, a former inmate who works for social justice nonprofit Silicon Valley De-Bug and helped organize today’s rally.
 “As great as any of its polices are, they might not be good enough to prevent brutality.
 It didn’t take a Taser to kill Michael Tyree, it didn’t take a Taser for the many instances of violence by correctional officers.
 Why should we bring in another tool that will empower officers who aren’t complying with current excessive force policies?
 That doesn’t make any sense to me.”

+About 30 people showed up to the protest at the corner of Hedding and North San Pedro streets, where Valle read a statement from inmates who worry about the potential for abuse if the county goes through with the Taser purchases.

+“We are tired prisoners who have been concerned with our safety long before the tragedy of Michael Tyree,” Valle recited.

+“No policy is ever going to be good enough when it comes to violence,” Valdez said.

+Valle agreed, adding: “There will be no good policy in place until there is a good culture in place that will not include excessive and deadly use of force in the jails.”

 Sheriff’s spokesman Sgt.
-Reginald Cooks said the agency expects to have its policy set in 2018 after various stakeholders have a chance to weigh in.
+Reginald Cooks said the agency will take its time to craft a robust set of regulations to govern Taser use and expects to have a policy set in 2018 after various stakeholders have a chance to weigh in.
 He said the goal is to have a policy that “melds seamlessly” with the agency’s new use-of-force policies, which emphasize de-escalation and using as little force as necessary to manage inmates.

 “The policy will not be dictated by any arbitrary timeframe,” Cooks said, “but rather, the policy will be forwarded to the Board of Supervisors when it accomplishes the goals of improving the safety and security of our facilities.”